malinlarsson/courses/ngsintro/1701/labs/NGS_workflow.md

 ---
 layout: default
-title:  'Resequencing Analysis'
+title:  'NGS workflow'
 ---

-# Resequencing Analysis
+# NGS workflow

 The data we will work with comes from the 1000 Genomes Project.
-Because whole human genomes are time consuming to work with on account of their size, we will use only a small portion of the human genome, a little over a megabase from chromosome 17.
+Because whole human genomes are time consuming to work, with on account of their size, we will use only a small portion of the human genome.
+To be more precise about a megabase from chromosome 17.
-Samtools have been used to extract the data from the 1000 Genomes ftp site for just this region from all of the individuals from the CEU (CEPH Europeans from Utah) population who were low coverage (2-4x average) whole genome shotgun sequenced.
+Samtools has been used to extract this region of the data from the 1000 Genomes ftp site.
+It is a whole genome shotgun sequence from all of the individuals from the CEU (CEPH Europeans from Utah) population whose samples had low coverage (2-4x average).
-We have 81 low coverage Illumina sequences, plus 63 Illumina exomes, and 15 low coverage 454 samples.
+We have 81 low coverage Illumina sequences, 63 Illumina exomes and 15 low coverage 454 samples.
-There are 55 of these samples that were done both ways.
+55 of the samples exist in more than one datatype.

-We will walk through alignment, alignment processing and cleanup, quality recalibration, variant calling, and variant filtering.
+Much like the corresponding lecture, we will go through alignment, deduplication, base quality score recalibration, variant calling and variant filtering.

-In order to do these exercises, you will need to know a few things.
+But first, lets book a node and set up the programs that we will be using.

 ## Book your own node